 - Policies for Current Students

 This program is designed for the students who desire a professional accounting career.
-Completion of this program will fulfill the State of Florida’s requirements to take the Uniform Certified Public Accountant Examination and practicing as a CPA in Florida.
+Completion of this program will fulfill the State of Florida’s requirements to take the Uniform Certified Public Accountant Examination to practice as a CPA in Florida.
 Contact the Florida Board of Accountancy or visit their web site if you have any questions regarding your eligibility to take the CPA Exam in Florida.
 Consult the National Association of State Boards of Accountancy website for information regarding eligibility to sit for the CPA examination for all 50 states.

 - Florida Board of Accountancy, Phone: 850.487.1395